 Best of all?
 If time is of the essence, you’ll be happy to hear Keurig’s K-Supreme Plus machine and brew a batch of coffee in under one minute.
 That way, you’ll have a pipin’ hot coffee waiting for you as you get ready to start the day.

-- See why we rated this winning machine the full five stars in our Keurig K-Supreme Plus review.
+- Read the full Keurig K-Supreme Plus review.

 Want to add some more oomph to your morning routine?
 You might need a latte or cappuccino.
 Since espresso generally has more caffeine per ounce, it’s a great way to add some extra pep to your step.
-Nespresso has been the gold standard of at-home espresso machines since its founding in 1986 and teamed up with Breville to create the Vertuo Coffee and Espresso Machine.
+Nespresso has been the gold standard of at-home espresso machines since its founding in 1986 and the Vertuo Plus is our choice for its reliability, convenience, and for the delicious coffee and espresso it brews.
+In fact, it's our top choice when it comes to choosing among the best Nespresso machines.

 Best of Both Worlds

 For most people, your go-to coffee order isn’t set in stone.
 Sometimes, you’ll need a huge, double americano to move the needle, while a simple cup of coffee will suffice on other days.
 So, shouldn’t you own a single-serve coffee maker that can do it all?
-Not only does Nespresso by Breville’s Vertuo machine compatible with Nespresso's exclusive Vertuo espresso and coffee pods, but it also makes five brew sizes so you can always wind up with the perfect cup.
+Not only is the Nespresso Vertuo Plus machine compatible with Nespresso's exclusive Vertuo espresso and coffee pods, but it also makes five brew sizes so you can always wind up with the perfect cup.

 Craving some coffee?
 The Vertuo machine can make a small, five-ounce Gran Lungo tasting, a traditional eight-ounce cup of coffee, and a large 14-ounce Alto Coffee on those days when you need some extra energy.
-Or, if you need some espresso, Nespresso by Breville’s Vertuo machine makes it possible to brew a double or single shot.
-Thanks to a spacious 40-ounce water reservoir, you can make up to five cups in one swoop.
+Or, if you need some espresso, you can choose to brew a double or single shot.
+Thanks to a spacious 40-ounce water reservoir, you can make up to five cups consecutively.
 That way, you can continue to make yourself a great beverage as your tastes evolve.

 Means to a Blend